About Heavy Horse World Magazine

 One of Britain’s specialist equestrian magazines, this popular quarterly serves the ever-growing interest in heavy draft horses throughout the UK – and is also distributed world-wide to more than 30 countries.
 It features the four British breeds – Shire, Clydesdale, Suffolk and British Percheron – as well as British and European breeds overseas and working draft crosses.

-- Over 70 pages packed with information on heavy horses
+- Up to 76 pages packed with information on heavy horses

 - Glorious colour photographs